kyma-project/kyma-environment-broker/docs/contributor/03-30-trial-expiration.md

 * The trial service plan for 14 days.
 * The free plan for 30 days.

-After the allocated time, the [Trial Cleanup CronJob](./06-40-trial-cleanup-cronjob.md) sends a request to Kyma Environment Broker (KEB) to expire the trial or free instance.
-KEB suspends the instance without the possibility to unsuspend it. <!--is it ok to mention just the trial cleanup job? the other one is not documented; should I still use the "Expirator" name?-->
+After the allocated time, the [Trial Cleanup](./06-40-trial-cleanup-cronjob.md) and the [Expirator](../../cmd/expirator/main.go) CronJobs send a request to Kyma Environment Broker (KEB) to expire the trial or free instance respectively.
+KEB suspends the instance without the possibility to unsuspend it.

 ## Details